khriemer2596/smallsh/README.md

 use in a regular bash terminal.
 Smallsh is able to perform typical open/read/write file operations as you would expect in bash.
 You can create parent/child processes for more advanced operations.
-Smallsh is also equipped to retrieve standard PATH variables and display them for you.
+Smallsh is also equipped to retrieve standard PATH variables and display them for you; it can also handle parameter expansions.
 Feel free to experiment with keyboard signals while Smallsh is running.
 Take notice which ones are ignored by the custom signal handler!

 Where you are ready to exit the program, type the following command and hit enter: